Swagman

 A swagman (also called a swaggie, sundowner or tussocker) was a transient labourer who travelled by foot from farm to farm carrying his belongings in a swag.
 The term originated in Australia in the 19th century and was later used in New Zealand.

 Swagmen were particularly common in Australia during times of economic uncertainty, such as the 1890s and the Great Depression of the 1930s.
 Many unemployed men travelled the rural areas of Australia on foot, their few meagre possessions rolled up and carried in their swag.
-Their swag was frequently referred to as "Matilda", hence Waltzing Matilda refers to walking with their swag.
-Typically, they would seek work in farms and towns they travelled through, and in many cases the farmers, if no permanent work was available, would provide food and shelter in return for some menial task.
+Their swag was frequently referred to as "Matilda", hence "Waltzing Matilda" refers to walking with a swag.
+Typically, they would seek work in farms and towns they travelled through, and in many cases farmers, if no permanent work was available, would provide food and shelter in return for some menial task.

-The figure of the "jolly swagman", represented most famously in Banjo Paterson's bush poem "Waltzing Matilda", became a folk hero in 19th-century Australia, and is still seen today as a symbol of anti-authoritarian values that Australians considered to be part of the national character.
+The figure of the "jolly swagman", represented most famously in Banjo Paterson's bush poem "Waltzing Matilda", became a folk hero in 19th-century Australia, and is still seen today as a symbol of anti-authoritarian values that Australians consider to be part of the national character.

 Etymology

 In the early 1800s, the term swag was used by British thieves to describe any amount of stolen goods.
 One definition given in Francis Grose's 1811 Dictionary of the Vulgar Tongue is "any booty you have lately obtained,....
-To carry the swag is to be the bearer of the stolen goods to a place of safety."
+To carry the swag is to be the bearer of the stolen goods to a place of safety".
 James Hardy Vaux, a convict in Australia, used the term for similar purposes in his memoirs written in 1812 and published in 1819.
 By the 1830s, the term in Australia had transferred from meaning goods acquired by a thief to the possessions and daily necessaries carried by a bushman.
 The compound swagman and colloquial variation swaggie first appeared in the 1850s during the Australian gold rushes, alongside less common terms such as bundleman.
 New Zealanders adopted the term in the 1880s, where swagmen were also known as swaggers.
-Swagger also originated in Australia, but became obsolete there by the 1890s.
+Swagger in this sense originated in Australia, but became obsolete there by the 1890s.